 Honolulu Neon Underglow Laws

-According to Honolulu code (link; .PDF file, scroll to page 18), using additional lighting equipment including car underglow is not illegal.
+According to Honolulu code, using additional lighting equipment including car underglow is not illegal.
 You may not use any kind of flashing lights, and colors green, red and blue are prohibited.

 Sec.
 15-19.1 Scope and effect of regulations.